YKChang92/SDN/README.md

 Dataset: the dataset can be download at:https://pan.baidu.com/s/18uNZsz3cIcO5eHNP4gqu-w.
 And the password is "haya".
 The dataset contains six folders: im1(no flash glass images), im2(flash glass images), im3(no flash ground truth), im4(flash ground truth), im5(fusion ground truth), im6(detected over exposure regions).

+camera_app: this app is used to collected your own real data.
+It works well on HUAWEI P10, Redmi Note 5, MEIZU M15/16.
+We are not sure if it works on other andriod devices.

 test_list1.npy(for synthetic1), test_list2.npy(for synthetic2),test_list3.npy(for real) indicate the indices of test images.

 When you use it, change the data path and run "tests.py"